larsyencken/wide-language-index/README.md

 # wide-language-index

-The Wide Language Index, a listing of publicly available samples of a large number of different languages.
+A listing of publicly available audio samples of a large number of different languages.

 ## Overview

-The Wide Language Index is an attempt to curate a set of examples of a wide variety of languages.
-For each sample.
+The Wide Language Index is an attempt to curate a set of examples of a wide variety of languages from public podcasts.
 The index itself contains a listing of samples and information about them.
 The audio files themselves are not bundled in, but can be downloaded as needed.

 If your system meets the required dependencies, fetching examples of different languages should be as simple as running: `make fetch`.